top of page

 Welcome to Saint Teresa of Avila Parish!

-We are committed to inviting and supporting every parishioner to become a disciple of Christ, building God's Kingdom through our prayer, service and outreach to others in faith.
-Working together, we seek to build a strong community of faith where all are welcome and inspired by the Gospel to live God's mission with faith, hope and love.
+We are committed to inviting and supporting every parishioner to become a disciple of Christ, building God's Kingdom through our prayer, service, and outreach to others in faith.
+Working together, we seek to build a strong community of faith where all are welcome and inspired by the Gospel to live God's mission with faith, hope, and love.

 We seek to offer as many opportunities for parishioners to come together in faith as possible.
 If there is a personal or family need that arises, please know that we are always available to assist you in any way we can.

 I pray you may find warmth, encouragement, and spiritual growth here at St Teresa.
 I look forward to getting to know you personally in the weeks and months ahead.

 Looking to visit?

 Where do I go when I get there?